Climate Science Undergraduate Major (BS, HBS)

 GEOG 453 | EFFECTIVE COMMUNICATION OF ENVIRONMENTAL CHANGE SCIENCE | 3 |

-RESEARCH | ||
+Experiential Learning | ||

 Climate Science Electives | ||

-Select 21 credits from the following courses with at least one course from each category: 2 | 21 | |
+Select 21 credits from any of the following categories: 2 | 21 | |

 Mitigation, Energy, and Climate Policy | ||

-*INTRODUCTION TO CLIMATE CHANGE ECONOMICS AND POLICY | ||
++*INTRODUCTION TO CLIMATE CHANGE ECONOMICS AND POLICY | ||

 ECONOMICS OF TRADITIONAL AND RENEWABLE ENERGY | ||

-*ENERGY ALTERNATIVES | ||
++*ENERGY ALTERNATIVES | ||

 *ENERGY, CLIMATE AND SOCIETY | ||